 ALCOHOL FREE FAMILY ZONES

-There are two alcohol free zones and marshals to ensure you enjoy the event with your family.
+There a number of alcohol free zones and marshals to ensure you enjoy the event with your family.
 Make sure you check your travel arrangements and arrival times.

 QUEEN’S QUAY RIVERSIDE ZONE

 Fletcher Avenue continuing along the River Foyle Walkway, Council offices and Car Parks to the City Hotel.